StratifyLabs/StratifyBlog/content/device/2020-12-29-Filesystem-Inspired-Abstraction-in-embedded-cpp.md

 ## What Now?

-If you write C/C++ code on constrained devices, you are certainly familiar with the buffered data transfer example above.
+If you write C/C++ code on constrained devices, you are familiar with the buffered data transfer example above.
 Inheritance in C++ is a powerful tool.
 With the right approach, you can re-use the same code in many, many different situations.
 Feel-free to use file-like abstractions or create your own to maximize code re-use.